If you find this site helpful please click "like" here...

 - The FREE music notation software of choice is MuseScore.
 If you want to pay a little for some quality music notation software then I would recommend Finale Notation Software.
 There are pl

-- Beginner Guitar Lessons is a multi part series.
+- Learn To Play Guitar Lessons is a multi part series.
 You will learn to play guitar with free guitar lessons.

 - Guitar String Names and Stringing a Guitar